How to Get a Safe Emergency Loan in 5 Steps

 Eligibility requirements

-We’ve already mentioned that you’ll have to meet certain guidelines to get a loan.
+You’ll have to meet certain guidelines to get a loan.
 Before you spend time applying, check each lender’s credit score and income requirements.
 For example, some lenders require borrowers to have credit scores over 620 or a minimum income to get approved.
 If you know your score is lower or you don’t quite meet the income threshold, you can focus your efforts on other companies.

 Can I get an emergency loan with bad credit?